RinoOnTop/website/README.md

 ![GitHub](https://img.shields.io/github/license/Wallvon/website?color=A42E2B&logo=gnu&logoColor=white&style=for-the-badge)

-# Website by Robert S.
+# Website by Rino.

-A new portfolio I made with Next.js and TailwindCSS.
-I did not use any design tool (like Figma) to make this since I honestly suck at design.
+### Credits to Robert S for Base website

+## I really had fun working in this repo to build it in my own vision

 ## Tools and services used